elkholyaa/prototype-ai-voice-search/README.md

 Note: The embedding files are committed to the repository, so you typically don't need to run this script unless you're updating the property data.

+## Current Implementation Note
+The search system is temporarily using a text-based implementation while preserving the AI-powered search code (currently disabled).
+See `docs/SEARCH.md` for detailed documentation of both implementations.

+Key features:
+- Simple text matching with scoring
+- No result limits
+- Standardized location format
+- Fallback handling for missing data

 [Rest of the content remains the same...]